-77. The number of referrals of unaccompanied children to ORR has thus plummeted.
+- 69. The CBP Memo provides no instructions on medical screenings or other procedures for determining whether a covered noncitizen may have COVID-19. - 70.
+The CBP Memo does not exempt minors from forcible expulsion. - 71.
+CBP deported nearly 1,000 unaccompanied children in March and April. - 72.
+CBP has turned back multiple children to Mexico in the middle of the night. - The number of referrals of unaccompanied children to ORR has thus plummeted.
 Before the Title 42 Process, ORR shelters received as many as 77 children daily.
 But in April, daily referrals dropped to the single digits, and ORR stated it received only 58 children from CBP that month.
 That same month, CBP apprehended over 700 unaccompanied children at the Southwest border.
-In May 2020, the total number of children in ORR custody was reportedly about 1,600, down from approximately 12,500 children in April 2019.
-As of mid-June, ORR had less than 975 children, a 72% decline from the number of children in custody in late March.

-78. CDC suggested in the May 20 Order that there has been a reduced rate of transmission and that this is due to reduced number of "covered aliens" at ports of entry and border patrol stations.
-CDC, however, offered no evidence of this causal link.

-79. The use of the term "Title 42 Immigration Process" or "Title 42 Process" throughout this complaint refers to the new regulation, all three of the CDC Orders-the original March 20 order, the April 20 extension, and the May 20 indefinite extension and amendment-and the CBP Memo collectively.
+In May 2020, the total number of children in ORR custody was reportedly about 1,600, down from approximately 12,500 children in April 2019. - 74.
+CDC suggested in the May 20 Order that there has been a reduced rate of transmission and that this is due to reduced number of "covered aliens" at ports of entry and border patrol stations.
+CDC, however, offered no evidence of this causal link. - 75.
+This complaint refers to the new regulation, all three of the CDC Orders-the original March 20 order, the April 20 extension, and the May 20 indefinite extension and amendment-and the CBP Memo collectively as the "Title 42 Immigration Process" or "Title 42 Process."

-Defendants Seek to Expel the Unnamed Children Under the Title 42 Process
+Defendants Summarily Deported Plaintiff to El Salvador Under the Title 42 Process